citiniS/News-Sentiment-Analysis/README.md

 # News-Sentiment-Analysis
-## Project for CSI-280 by Kimberly Benson, Thomas Lukasiewicz, Coda Gooch-Breault, Yin Bo Chen
+## Project for CSI-280 by Kimberly Benson, Thomas Lukasiewicz, Griffin Gooch-Breault, Yin Bo Chen

 # What Is This Project?